gj33051jj/fub-sd-test1/Fubarino-meet-Raspberr-PI.md

-# Communicating to the Fubarino SD from the RaspberryPi
+##Connecting the Raspberry PI to the Fubarino serial ports

-##Connecting the RaspberryPI

 The RaspberryPi uses 3.3v logic and so does the ChipKit Fubarino SD board.
 The RaspberryPi conveniently has power, ground, tx, and rx pins right next to each on the GPIO pins.